Are you worried about stuck shed on your bearded dragon and wonder what the best way to help your pet out is?

 Health Issues with Stuck Shed

-If stuck shed is not treated properly, your bearded dragon may experience severe health problems.
+If a stuck shed is not treated properly, your bearded dragon may experience severe health problems.

 The stuck shed can cause infections, loss of limbs, restricted blood supply, or even death.